sprintui/SprintUi-Framework/README.md

 ```

 Congratulations!
-Your SwiftUI project is now ready for the world to see.
+Your SprintUI project is now ready for the world to see.
 Simply clone the repository, follow the steps, and showcase your creation to the world.
 Happy coding!

 # Customizing Loading and Not Found Pages